aya49/202105_sfu_cmpt_127/assignments/02/README.md

 arr1 = {}, arr2 = {} (i.e. len = 0)
 ```

-Examples of arrays for which `mirror` should return 0:
+Examples of arrays for which `mirror` should return 0 (i.e. the two arrays do not contain the same elements and even if they do, they do not  reverse ordering):

 ```C
 arr1 = {1,1}, arr2 = {1,2}